-There are no good or bad postures, but it is important to change your position often.
+It is important to change your position often.
 Limit the amount of time you stay in one position, such as sitting or looking at tablets and mobile phones.
 If you find your symptoms are worse in a certain position, find a more comfortable position or move around for a while.

 Simple painkillers and creams you can buy at the chemist can help, but you should always ask the pharmacist for advice on what you should use.
 If you are taking any other tablets or medicines check with the pharmacist or your doctor before taking any new medicines.